petercort/FBF-Buddy/AZURE-DEPLOYMENT.md

 1. Builds both Docker images on push to `main` branch
 2. Pushes images to GitHub Container Registry
 3. Creates a GitHub release
+4. **Enables Managed Identity and grants Key Vault access** (if not already enabled)
-4. Deploys both services to Azure Container Apps
+5. Deploys both services to Azure Container Apps

 ## Monitoring and Logs